 India weighs steps to cool record wheat prices, government sources say

-Soaring wheat prices in India could prompt price-cooling measures such as the release of state reserves into the open market while axeing the 40% tax on imports, trade and government sources said on Thursday.
+Soaring wheat prices in India could prompt price-cooling measures such as the release of state reserves into the open market while axing the 40% tax on imports, trade and government sources said.

 The government has been trying to rein in food inflation, but its efforts have been complicated by wheat prices that have climbed to record highs.